naver/nbase-arc/doc/state-machine-replicator.md

 #### nbase-arc replication
 nbase-arc implemented a new generic consensus based state machine replication layer called SMR (State Machine Replicator) with following features
 * Generic
-  + Replication is decomposed into replicator processs and client library.
+  + Replication is decomposed into replicator processes and client library.
 So SMR replication is not confined to Redis in application
 * Consensus based
   + Commands are committed to client for execution by replicator only when the commands are replicated to the configured number of slaves.
 SMR replication protocol is equivalent to multi-paxos in steady state.
 When master replicator fails, external oracle component called configuration master safely elects a new master.
 * State machine replication